Professor Laurence Grove

 If a picture paints a thousand words… (Telly Savalas)

-These elements come together in his work as Director of the Stirling Maxwell Centre for the Study of Text/Image Cultures, whose material holdings, via the riches of Glasgow University Library and the Hunterian Museum and Art Gallery, are unrivalled.
+Also known as Billy Grove, I am Director of the Stirling Maxwell Centre for the Study of Text/Image Cultures, whose material holdings, via the riches of Glasgow University Library and the Hunterian Museum and Art Gallery, are unrivalled.

-Professor Grove is President of the International Bande Dessinée Society, and Vice-Président of Les Amis de Tristan L’Hermite, the foremost society for the study of the Louis XIII period.
-As well as serving on the consultative committees of a number of journals, he is general editor of Glasgow Emblem Studies, and co-editor of European Comic Art.
-Laurence Grove has co-curated a recent exhibition (Breaking the Renaissance Code), organised or co-organised ten international conferences, and authored (in full, jointly or as editor) nine books and approximately fifty chapters or articles.
+I am President of the International Bande Dessinée Society, and Vice-Président of Les Amis de Tristan L’Hermite, the foremost society for the study of the Louis XIII period.
+As well as serving on the consultative committees of a number of journals, I am general editor of Glasgow Emblem Studies, and co-editor of European Comic Art.

-His other hobbies include skiing (badly), and supporting Glasgow Warriors, Partick Thistle and Wolverhampton Wanderers.
+My other hobbies include skiing (badly) at beautiful Glencoe Mountain, and supporting Glasgow Warriors, Partick Thistle and Wolverhampton Wanderers.